edmundhung/conform/examples/nested-list/README.md

 # Nested List Example

+> Please fork the sandbox if it is stuck in the _Initializing Sandbox Container_ stage

 This example shows you how to build a todo list with a dynamic list of tasks.

 <!-- sandbox src="/examples/nested-list?module=/app/routes/index.tsx" -->